gillianlaming/CalendarCpp/Lab5/Lab5/ReadMe.txt

 2. Part 2.2 Make the calendar interactive
 How did you decide to efficiently search for an event by name?

 We took in the name of the event to be searched for from the user, then used the multimap of events to search through for the given name as a key.
-Therefore, it only iterates through existing events, not all days/dates.
+Therefore, it only iterates through existing events, not all days/dates, making it more efficient than iterating through all dates.

-//TODO: gillian you did this part can u answer it

 Which object in the project understands the structure of the Calendar?
 Which object should be responsible for jumping to a specific object in the Calendar?

+We use granularity to get the depth of which view the user wants and tm deals with which date we are looking at.

 How did you design saving/restoring the calendar to/from a file?
 What information needs to be saved about a Calendar to successfully restore it?